-- Provision of homeownership programs; - Passage of Ban the Box Legislation (County Council Bill 078 2014); - Increasing the minimum wage; - Formation of the Department of Permitting, Inspections, and Enforcement (DPIE) as a new agency; - Encouraging mixed-use development zones9; - Encouraging mixed-use development around public transportation; - Conducting investigation of municipalities prior to receipt of entitlement funds; - Granting authority to the Prince George's County Human Relations Commission to apply for status as a Fair Housing Assistance Program Agency with the U.S. Department of Housing and Urban Development (HUD); - Providing tax credits, financial assistance, zoning, and other tools to promote the development of higher-density housing in transit-oriented, mixed-use communities; - Promoting and supporting public-private partnerships, nonprofit housing providers, expanding existing housing programs, and pursuing state and federal funding to rehabilitate and maintain the existing affordable housing stock; and - Attracting high value commercial development of properties like MGM Casino at the National Harbor, and the Westphalia and Konterra mixed-use development projects currently under construction. - Implementing the Right of First Refusal Law (County Council Bill 027-2013) to target the conversion of rental housing when appropriate to stabilize, preserve, and promote housing opportunities for low and moderate-income households, seniors, and persons with disabilities.
+- Provision of homeownership programs; - Encouraging mixed-use development zones11; - Encouraging mixed-use development around public transportation; - Conducting investigation of municipalities prior to receipt of entitlement funds; - Granting authority to the Prince George's County Human Relations Commission to apply for status as a Fair Housing Assistance Program Agency with the U.S. Department of Housing and Urban Development (HUD); - Providing tax credits, financial assistance, zoning, and other tools to promote the development of higher-density housing in transit-oriented, mixed-use communities; - Promoting and supporting public-private partnerships, nonprofit housing providers, expanding existing housing programs, and pursuing state and federal funding to rehabilitate and maintain the existing affordable housing stock; and - Attracting high value commercial development of properties like MGM Casino at the National Harbor, and the Westphalia and Konterra mixed-use development projects currently under construction. - Implementing the Right of First Refusal Law (County Council Bill CB-027-2013) to target the conversion of rental housing when appropriate to stabilize, preserve, and promote housing opportunities for low and moderate-income households, seniors, and persons with disabilities.

 Prince George's County has made significant strides in its policies towards promoting homeownership.
-In Fiscal Year 2017 the County has assisted 17 homebuyers, through the Pathway to Purchase Program, to purchase homes within the County.
-10
+In FY 2018, the County assisted 49 homebuyers, through the Pathway to Purchase Program, to purchase homes within the County.12